InsaneMonster/USienaRL/README.rst

 the `git repository <https://github.com/InsaneMonster/USienaRL>`_.
 You are welcome to open issues or participate in the project.
 Note that the benchmarks are built to run using tensorflow-gpu.

+**Requirements**

+Installed with the package also the following packages will be installed in your environment:

+- NumPy
+- SciPy
+- Pandas
+- Matplotlib

 **How to use**

 For a simple use case, refer to benchmark provided in the `repository <https://github.com/InsaneMonster/USienaRL>`_.
 For advanced use, refer to the built-in documentation